openimsdk/open-im-sdk-android/README.md

 ## Examples 🌟

-You can find a demo Flutter app that uses the SDK in the [open-im-android-demo](https://github.com/openimsdk/open-im-android-demo) repository.
+You can find a demo Android app that uses the SDK in the [open-im-android-demo](https://github.com/openimsdk/open-im-android-demo) repository.

 ## Community :busts_in_silhouette: